 It’s true you can get people to manage your blog while you focus on other things.
-But where you cannot afford such expenses, you will need to devote time to your blog yourself.
+But where you cannot afford such expenses, you will have to devote time to your blog yourself.

 And as the blog continues to grow, overtime it will get to a point where your full time attention will be needed for the blog.

-So, while you can always start blogging on a part time basis, to really scale your blog to a successful level, you might want to devote your attention to the blog full time.
+So, this is one of the common myths about blogging because while its possible to start blogging on a part time basis, to really scale your blog to a successful level, you have to devote your attention to the blog full time.

-While starting out as a blogger, it is easy to assume that all you’ll do is to create the blog post and users will show up to read them at their convenience.
+While starting out as a blogger, it is easy to assume that all you’ll do is to create a blog post and users will show up to read them at their convenience.

-This is usually the assumption for most beginners.
+This is usually one of the biggest assumption for most beginners.
 Especially if you’re all too familiar with how the social media works where your friends will always get to see your posts after you update them.